-In January 2023 we announced a strategic restructuring plan designed to extend our cash resources and prioritize resources on the commercialization and potential label extension of DANYELZA and development of the SADA technology platform.
-In addition to deprioritizing the omburtamab program for all indications and product candidates, we have deprioritized other pipeline programs, including activities relating to the GD2-GD3 Vaccine and CD33 bispecific antibody constructs by delaying trial initiation and overall timelines as part of the restructuring plan.
+In January 2023, following receipt of a complete response letter in November 2022 from the FDA for our Biologics License Application for radiolabeled I-omburtamab for central nervous system leptomeningeal metastases, or CNS-LM, we announced a strategic restructuring plan designed to extend our cash resources and prioritize resources on the commercialization and potential label extension of DANYELZA and development of the SADA PRIT Technology platform.
+In addition to deprioritizing the omburtamab program for all indications and product candidates, we deprioritized other pipeline programs, including activities relating to the GD2-GD3 Vaccine and CD33 bispecific antibody constructs by delaying trial initiation and overall timelines as part of the restructuring plan.
 We completed the restructuring in May 2023, which resulted in an approximately 35% reduction to our workforce.
-As a result of the decrease in operating expenses, we estimate that our cash and cash equivalents, when combined with anticipated DANYELZA revenues, will support operations into 2027.